-Corporate Banking ("Corporate Banking") provides comprehensive financial services to large, small and medium sized corporate clients and municipalities, as well as tailored services to meet customer specific needs.
-Corporate Banking also handles corporate and SMEs' services in the capital region through a SMEs' Center.
+Corporate Banking ("Corporate Banking") provides comprehensive financial services and advice to large, small and medium sized corporate clients and municipalities, as well as tailored services to meet customer specific needs.
+Corporate Banking also handles corporate and SMEs' services in the capital region.
+In addition, it emphasises digital service channels and self-service solutions such as corporate online banking and the Bank's mobile application.
 Corporate Banking holds a strong position among the largest companies and institutions in Iceland.
-The market share in Corporate Banking, according to an annual survey conducted by Gallup in 2021, is around 34 per cent.
+The market share in Corporate Banking, according to an annual survey conducted by Gallup in 2022, is around 34 per cent.

-Corporate Banking comprises six business units and four support units.
+Corporate Banking comprises seven business units and three support units.
 The business units are split based on sector segmentation; one unit manages relations with contractors, real estate companies, travel service companies and municipalities; the second unit manages relations with industrial companies and companies in trade and service; the third unit manages relations with the Bank's larger customers in fisheries and agriculture; the fourth unit manages relations with around 7,000 SMEs in the capital region.
-In addition, the fifth business unit focuses on fleet, machinery and equipment financing and leasing and finally the sixth unit is a corporate finance unit that provides advisory services to companies and investors and is focused on services in relation to mergers and acquisitions, purchase and sale of companies and advice on project financing.
+In addition, the fifth business unit focuses on fleet-, machinery and equipment financing and leasing.
+The sixth unit is a corporate finance unit that provides advisory services to companies and investors and is focused on services in relation to mergers and acquisitions, purchase and sale of companies and advice on project financing.
 The unit also advises on and co-ordinates public offerings and listings on stock exchanges, as well as providing services to companies listed on a stock exchange.
+Finally, there is a business unit focusing on acquiring services for merchants and the retail sector.

-Corporate Banking has four support units: Business Support, Credit Assessment, Corporate Debt Restructuring and Legal Services.
+Corporate Banking has three support units: Business Support, Credit Assessment and Corporate Debt Restructuring and Legal Services.